 Take me to Church: Church Road that is!

-After a few days of cold and stormy weather in the central North Island of New Zealand; the day dawned bright, clear and hot: finally some heat on my summer holiday!
+The past few days on the central North Island of New Zealand were full of cold and stormy weather that saw us looking for any indoor activities.
+We watched films, played on some of New Zealand’s best online casino sites, and cooked up a storm in the kitchen.
+Thankfully though, the weather cleared and the day dawned bright, clear and hot: finally some heat on my summer holiday!
 After a quick breakfast in Taupo, My friend Marion and I head to the Hawkes Bay for what was to be the highlight of our week-long-North-Island trip.
 We are off to Church Road for a tour of their winery and a wine-paired lunch.
 To say that I was excited would be a serious understatement.

 New Zealand wine, beer and cider have always been a patriotic favourite of mine.
 Although I try to drink local whenever I can, I cannot just walk past a nice bottle of Kiwi-made Sauvignon Blanc!
 Church Road wines do not export to the UK (although they will send there if you order off their website) and so their wines are a treat I cannot resist when I visit NZ.